dojoengine/dojo/bin/saya/README.md

     You must choose a different world seed as an other person trying this example will have the same world's address.
 To modify the world's seed, modify the `seed` parameter in the `examples/spawn-and-move/dojo_saya.toml` file.

-    Then execute this command, being at the root of the repository:
+    Then set all neccesery variables ```bin/saya/scripts/1_world_setup.sh``` in script execute this command, being at the root of the repository:

     ```bash
     bash bin/saya/scripts/1_world_setup.sh